Trump threats raise question: Can Bolton's book proceeds be seized?

 Walter Olson, a senior fellow at the libertarian Cato Institute's Robert A. Levy Center for Constitutional Studies, told Fox News that despite the emphasis put on free speech in the United States, a person in Bolton's situation -- having signed nondisclosure agreements and been entrusted with classified information on the condition that he would not reveal it -- is subject to legal limits on what he can say.

-"The terms of that agreement are not very favorable to Bolton," Olson said, referring to the kinds of contracts one needs to sign to get access to the highly classified information a national security advisor needs to do the job.
+"The terms of that agreement are not very favorable to Bolton," Olson said, referring to the kinds of contracts one needs to sign to get access to the highly classified information a national security adviser needs to do the job.

 "This case may be taught in media law courses because it points out the differences in things that are accepted," he said, specifically referring to how contracts can limit speech.